Message from the Founder/CEO Rhonda Price

-Man Up ensures that more men of color gain the skills and credentials necessary to open the door to education, higher wages and career opportunities.
-We accomplish our goals though an evidence-based approach that combines the following:
+Man Up ensures that more men of color gain the skills and credentials necessary to open the door to education, higher wages, and career opportunities.
+We accomplish our goals through an evidence-based approach that combines the following:

 Man Up further, addresses the high rate of recidivism that unfortunately plagues men of color who are under-educated, unemployed, under-employed, at risk, or who have trouble being placed in employment due to other compelling factors.
 Participants are referred to our organization through the RI Court system (State/Federal); judicial/correctional agencies; work-force development programs; other non-profit education and social service provider organizations and many, by our own participants.

 As men in our organization steadily work toward attaining the goals they have set for themselves, they are able to effectively close the economic, educational and lifestyles gaps, and change the trajectory of their lives, the lives of their families and communities.